 "They'll be eight in August," Susan answered.
 "They're going to be so thrilled to meet all of you!
-They were sad when Grandma Emma died, my adoptive mother."
+They were sad when Grandma Julie died, my adoptive mother."

-"Oh, I can't wait to meet them!"
+"Oh, I can't wait to meet your daughters!"
 Emily became excited herself at the prospect of meeting them.

-"Tell us about the picture and when it was taken," Jacqueline said, sitting down across from the trio of happy faces.
+"Tell us about the picture and when it was taken," Emma said, sitting down across from the trio of happy faces.

-“I remember it to be a sunny day... we were playing in the garden and getting along so well that Mum decided to have our picture taken.
-Later on, she took us to the beach and then treated us to an ice cream cone,” Emily said, laughing at the memory.
+“I remember it to be a sunny day... we were playing in the garden, getting along so well that Mum decided to have our picture taken.
+Later, she took us to the beach and then treated us to an ice cream cone for being good,” Emily said, laughing at the memory.